Koeng101/freegenes_net/README.md

 ### Relays

-A FreeGenes Relay is an organization that forwards Blocks throughout the network.
+A XYZ Relay is an organization that forwards Blocks throughout the network.
 Relays have 3 responsibilities:

 - Safe storage of all Blocks they receive.
 - Maintenance of their Block inventory list, accessible to the public.